Skip to content

 Scaffold the project

-cd pr-reviewer
+cd my-code-reviewer

 Set environment variables